anapsix/etcd/etcd-v2.2.0-linux-amd64/Documentation/clustering.md

 If you bootstrap an etcd cluster using discovery service with more than the expected number of etcd members, the extra etcd processes will [fall back][fall-back] to being [proxies][proxy] by default.

 The URL you will use in this case will be `https://myetcd.local/v2/keys/discovery/6c007a14875d53d9bf0ef5a6fc0257c817f0fb83` and the etcd members will use the `https://myetcd.local/v2/keys/discovery/6c007a14875d53d9bf0ef5a6fc0257c817f0fb83` directory for registration as they start.

+Each member must have a different name flag specified.
+Or discovery will fail due to duplicated name.

 Now we start etcd with those relevant flags for each member: